yuzhou42/nico-sitte/content/authors/nico/_index.md

 Previously, I was working as a research engineer in the [Biorobotics Lab](http://www.bioeng.nus.edu.sg/biorob/index.html), [National University of Singapore](http://nus.edu.sg/) under [Dr. Haoyong Yu](http://www.bioeng.nus.edu.sg/people/PI/YUHaoyong/)’s supervision.
 I was also a member of the [State Key Laboratory of Robotics](http://english.sia.cas.cn/rh/rp/201408/t20140814_125856.html) which is part of the [Chinese Academy of Sciences](http://english.cas.cn/).

-My research interests includes 3D visual perception and navigation, data science, machine learning, and autonomous systems.
-Please feel free to contact me for any cooperation.
+I am an incoming PhD candidate in the ECE department at the University of Illinois at Urbana-Champaign.
+My research interests lie in 3D visual perception and navigation, applied machine learning.